Saint Marys Township, Auglaize County, Ohio: Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Public services

 The northern portion of the township is served by the Saint Marys (45885) post office, with the southern portions being split between the New Bremen (45869) and the New Knoxville (45871) post offices.

 The majority of the township is in the Saint Marys City School District with the southern portions being split between the New Bremen Local School District and the New Knoxville Local School District.
-Saint Marys' high school is St. Marys Memorial High School, with the nickname, the "Roughriders".
-The school is active in the Western Buckeye League (WBL) in sports.
-The football team has won three state championships in division 2, in 1990, 1992 and 1993.
-In 2004 they were state runners up in division 3.
+Saint Marys' high school is St. Marys Memorial High School.